This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Reese’s Pieces: Cut up Reese’s Peanut Butter Cups into small bits and scatter them across the pie before or after chilling.
+• Reese’s Peanut Butter Cups: Chop and sprinkle on top before or after chilling.

-• PB&J Twist: Spread a thin layer of your chosen jam or jelly on the crust before adding the peanut filling.
-It’s a childhood favorite turned pie!
+• PB&J Version: Spread a thin layer of refrigerator jam over the crust before adding the filling.

-These step-by-step photos and instructions help you visualize how to make a peanut butter pie.
+These step-by-step photos and instructions help you visualize how to make a single serving peanut butter pie.
 See the recipe box below for ingredient amounts and full recipe instructions.

-• Food Processor Method: Simply toss the graham crackers into a food processor and pulse until they’re finely crushed.
+• Food Processor: Pulse graham crackers until finely crushed.

 graham crackers in a zip lock bag next to a rolling pin on a table.